d13co/d13.co/content/posts/algorand-sustainability-backrunning/index.md

   * **Valid:** targets a transaction in the mempool
   * **Winning:** currently has the highest fee among competing backruns

-However, the "pay-once” model still leaves this open to abuse: an adversary could flood the network with valid backruns with increasing fees, each of which would be propagated.
+However, the "pay-once” model still leaves this open to abuse: an adversary intending to harm the network could flood valid backruns with increasing fees, each of which would be propagated.
 Sender restrictions would not meaningfully help, as such an attack can be cheaply executed with Sybils.

 **It’s likely that a system like this should require a minimum fee to be paid by backrunning transactions regardless of execution.** This would impose the same propagation cost as any other transaction.